SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 6. "Update Access Point" button, regardless of the above setting

 ## OpenWRT v19.07.7 not available in the OpenWRT firmware selector
 OpenWRT v19.07.7 seems to have been deprecated lately.
-You can use OpenWRT v21.02.0-rc2 instead, and follow the same steps as in the [tutorial video](https://github.com/SHUR1K-N/wifi-mangoapple-resources#hardware--installation-easiest-method).
+You can still download this version from the [OpenWRT archive](https://archive.openwrt.org/releases/19.07.7/targets/ramips/mt76x8/openwrt-19.07.7-ramips-mt76x8-gl-mt300n-v2-squashfs-sysupgrade.bin).
+Or you can use OpenWRT v21.02.0-rc2 instead.
+The rest of the steps would remain the same as in the [tutorial video](https://github.com/SHUR1K-N/wifi-mangoapple-resources#hardware--installation-easiest-method).

 > The only difference in the process: While flashing the Pineapple clone image via OpenWRT, _deselect_ the "Keep settings..." option and _select_ the "Force upgrade" option